 Cape Leeuwin marks the south western tip of Australia and is one of the three Great Capes that only a privileged few get to race past.
 Once again, the race route takes you below the 40th Parallel for another sleigh ride east.
 On your port beam, far across the horizon, is the Great Australian Bight and the unforgiving shores of the Nullarbor Plain.
 At sea, you will route toward the southern tip of Tasmania and into the Tasman Sea for the first time.

-This is a region steeped in sailing history, being the battleground for the Sydney-Hobart Race, the Southern Hemisphere’s answer to the Fastnet Race.
-Just because you are out of the Southern Ocean, it doesn’t mean that the conditions are any easier - the Tasman Straits await...
+Just because you are out of the Roaring Forties though, it doesn’t mean that the conditions are any easier - the Tasman Straits await…

 As you route north for a challenging race to port on the eastern Australian seaboard, the huge ocean swells, so popular with the Aussie surfers on the east coast, continue to challenge kit, sails and crew stamina.
 This leg will test you mentally, physically and emotionally.